Epispadias

-Epispadias is a birth defect in which the urethra fails to fully develop, resulting in urine leaving the body from an abnormal site.
-In males, this may be an opening on the upper aspect of the penis, and in females when the urethra develops too far anteriorly.
+Epispadias is a common malformation in fetal development, most commonly noticed in penises, which results in urine leaving the body from an atypical location.
+On penises this may be an opening on the upper aspect of the penis, and in vulvas when the urethra develops too far anteriorly.
 It occurs in around one in 117,000 newborn boys and one in 484,000 newborn girls.

 Signs and symptoms

-Most cases involve a small and bifid penis, which requires surgical closure soon after birth, often including a reconstruction of the urethra.
-Where it is part of a larger exstrophy, not only the urethra but also the bladder (bladder exstrophy) or the entire perineum (cloacal exstrophy) are open and exposed on birth, requiring closure.
+Most penile cases involve a small and bifid penis, which requires surgical closure soon after birth, often including a reconstruction of the urethra.
+Where it is part of a larger exstrophy, not only the urethra but also the bladder (bladder exstrophy) or the entire perineum (cloacal exstrophy) are open and exposed upon birth, requiring closure.

 Relationship to other conditions

 Despite the similarity of name, an epispadias is not a type of hypospadias, and involves a problem with a different set of embryologic processes.